grafana/grafana/docs/sources/administration/data-source-management/teamlbac/create-teamlbac-rules/index.md

 ---
-description: Learn how to create Team LBAC rules for the Loki data source.
+description: Learn how to create LBAC for datasources rules for the Loki data source.
 keywords:
   - loki
   - lbac
   - team
 labels:
   products:
-    - enterprise
     - cloud
-title: Create Team LBAC rules for the Loki data source
+title: Create LBAC for datasources rules for the Loki data source
 weight: 250
 ---

-# Create Team LBAC rules for the Loki data source
+# Create LBAC for datasources rules for the Loki data source

-Team LBAC is available on Cloud for data sources created with basic authentication.
-Any managed Loki data source can **NOT** be configured with Team LBAC rules.
+LBAC for datasources is available on Cloud for loki data sources created with basic authentication.
+Managed/Provisioned Loki data source can **NOT** be configured with LBAC for datasources, as of now.

 ## Before you begin

-To be able to use Team LBAC rules, you need to enable the feature toggle `teamHttpHeaders` on your Grafana instance.
+To be able to use LBAC for datasources rules, you need to enable the feature toggle `teamHttpHeaders` on your Grafana instance.
 Contact support to enable the feature toggle for you.

-- Be sure that you are running Grafana Enterprise.
+- Be sure that you have the permission setup to create a loki tenant in Grafana Cloud
 - Be sure that you have admin data source permissions for Grafana.
 - Be sure that you have a team setup in Grafana.

-### Create a Team LBAC Rule for a team
+### Create a LBAC for datasources Rule for a team

 1. Navigate to your Loki datasource
 1. Navigate to the permissions tab
-   - Here, you'll find the Team LBAC rules section.
+   - Here, you'll find the LBAC for datasources rules section.
-1. Add a Team LBAC Rule
+1. Add a LBAC for datasources Rule
-   - Add a new rule for the team in the Team LBAC rules section.
+   - Add a new rule for the team in the LBAC for datasources rules section.
 1. Define Label Selector for the Rule
    - Add a label selector to the rule.
 Refer to Loki query documentation for guidance on the types of log selections you can specify.